jshin313/PicoCTFStreamNotes/README.md

 Please enter the length of the entry:
 > Input> Ok...
 Now Where's the Flag? picoCTF{cAnAr135_mU5t_b3_r4nd0m!_069c6f48}
 ```

 ## Investigative Reversing 0 - Forensics
+We get a png and a binary.
+When we look at the png in a hex editor it looks like there's a flag at the end of it, although it's modified.
+Gynvael looks at the binary in IDA and sees that the binary appends the first 6 bytes of the flag to the png, appends the 9 next bytes after adding 5 to each of the chars, and then subtracts 3 to the next byte.
+Gynvael does the opposite operations on the hex to reverse what the binary did to get the flag.

 ## Random other stuff Gynvael says about solving ctf challenges during the stream
 * He recommends kaitai struct for stegno challenges (Part 1: 46:39)